eiiches/scriptable-jmx-exporter/README.md

 - By default, this agent exposes all the MBeans available.
 - Scraping behavior can be customized using jq scripts.

-### Why yet another exporter when there's an official one?

-- The order of key properties of an MBean's `ObjectName` is not significant.
-In fact, some `ObjectName`s are constructed using a `Hashtable` and doesn't have a consistent order of the key properties.

-  - Writing a regular expression against a string representation of an `ObjectName` is tricky because the key properties part doesn't have a predictable ordering.

-  - The default metric name which includes a value of the first key property doesn't work well because being "the first" doesn't mean anything.
-This prevents me from using the default configuration and I have to write many regular expressions, which is difficult.

-- "Metric traceability" is crucial for me.

-  - I don't need the metrics such as `jvm_memory_bytes_used` which is just a renamed version of `java.lang:type=Memory:HeapMemoryUsage.used`.
-They are exposed automatically and can't be turned off.
-Renaming a metric obfuscates where the metric comes from and what the metric actually means.

-  - One generic rule that one-to-one maps all MBeans available to Prometheus metrics would be ideal.

 ### Features missing

 - TYPE and HELP annotations.